Discretionary housing payments

 Usually, the payments will be paid with your Housing Benefit.
 Either directly to your rent account or directly into your bank account with your Housing Benefit, if you rent from a private landlord.

 How to apply

-You can contact the Benefits Unit by phone and they will send you a Discretionary Housing Payments claim form.
+Contact Benefits and they will send you a discretionary housing payments claim form.